code-google-com/spacebuildmodelpack/SpacebuildModelPackAlpha2/lua/readme.txt

 sh_ (Shared)
 sv_ (Server)

-Helps keep stuff neat and readable, not to mention it'll enable AddLua support (it's like a merge of Include and AddCSLuaFile but it does it all in one call and it does loads/sends the file automaticall).
+Helps keep stuff neat and readable, not to mention it'll enable AddLua support (it's like a merge of Include and AddCSLuaFile but it does it all in one call and it does loads/sends the file automatically).

 ----------------------------
 -- NOTE FROM LUAPINEAPPLE --
 ----------------------------

 Updating to SB3/LS3/RD3, this will cause some things to not work with any of the older versions anymore.